 I’ve lived pretty much my whole life immersed in trying to create healthy communities.
-I grew up in the household of a Montessori pre-school teacher and a community organizer, spend my undergraduate years trying to understand how social change happens, and my graduate school years learning more about how physical and economic structures shape communities and relationships.
+I grew up in the household of a Montessori pre-school teacher and a community organizer, in very diverse, but neither equitable nor inclusive, neighborhoods and schools in Chicago and Brooklyn.
+I spent my undergraduate years trying to understand how social change happens, and my graduate school years learning more about how physical and economic structures shape communities and relationships.
 Much of my work life focused on creating communities where the housing stock meets the needs of everyone in the community, while my volunteer time has been spent in my step-daughter’s public schools, and helping create the Coalition for a Livable Future, the Portland Community Land Trust (now ProudGround), and the Northwest Community Land Trust Coalition.

 I have spent most of my professional life in the nonprofit world.
 I have been an executive director twice, for a total of 14 years, for two vibrant and still active organizations — the Center for Popular Economics, and the Community Development Network (which merged with AOCDO to become Oregon ON to increase the scope of its work).
 I’ve helped to create four new nonprofits and several coalitions, have served on nonprofit boards in many different roles, and have taught a wide variety of workshops both locally and nationally at conferences, community colleges, and as internal staff training.
 My consulting, training and facilitation work began in the nonprofit world, and much of it is still done there, but I also work with schools, housing authorities, other governmental and nongovernmental organizations, and small businesses; organizations that are creating healthier and more inclusive communities, supporting people who need to get on a more secure footing to make the changes they want to make in their lives, and creating environments where people can grow in community.